Maine Gallery + Studio Guide article on current show

 Welcome to MOTHERS Gallery

 We bring the best of the world to Maine, and the best of Maine to the world by showcasing fine art and artistic antiques in our 1841 barn and garden in the heart of Downeast Maine.
+We are inspired by the work John Marin painted while living nearby, and the well-known art gallery his daughter-in-law ran, which attracted a Who’s Who of leading Maine and America artists.

 The Heart of Downeast Maine